grupo-valoreo/career-ladders/README.md

 ### Engineer II (IC 2)
 #### Expectations
+* You have published at least 2 technical blog posts of high quality
+* You have worked on the release of a production system or have contributed signficantly to a production system
 * You work within guidelines set by your teammates to independently tackle well-scoped problems.
 * You regularly deliver your work to end users and are a primary contributor to your team’s goals.
 * You work on features and projects within a broader product or system.